ViPRA: Video Prediction for Robot Actions: Related Work

 \textbf{Robot Learning from Videos} Videos offer a scalable source of information about object dynamics, task structure, and human behavior.
-Visual planning methods ~\citep{du2023videolanguageplanning,wu2023unleashing,ko2023learning,du2024learning,baker2022video,liang2024dreamitate,luo2025solving} use generative video models to plan in video or video-language space and rely on an inverse dynamics model to convert predicted frames into actions.
+Visual planning methods ~\citep{du2023videolanguageplanning,wu2023unleashing,ko2023learning,du2024learning,baker2022video,liang2024dreamitate,luo2025solving,patel2025roboticmanipulationimitatinggenerated,li2025novaflowzeroshotmanipulationactionable} use generative video models to plan in video or video-language space, and rely on inverse dynamics models or pose tracking to translate predicted frames into actions.
 While effective for long-horizon reasoning, these methods often incur high inference costs, limiting their suitability for high-frequency, dexterous control.
-Different from the above, policy supervision approaches~\citep{luo2025solving,luo2025selfadaptingimprovementloopsrobotic} use video models as supervision or reward sources to train policies.
+Different from the above, policy supervision approaches~\citep{luo2025solving,luo2025selfadaptingimprovementloopsrobotic} use video models as supervision or reward sources to train policies, though evaluations have so far focused on simulation or relatively constrained real world tasks.

-Recent work explores joint training for video generation and action prediction~\citep{li2025unified,guo2024prediction}, with~\citep{li2025unified} also introducing decoupled action decoding to mitigate inference overhead, but evaluations are mostly on smaller scale datasets, simulation, and do not demonstrate scaling to internet-scale passive videos.
+Recent work explores joint training for video generation and action prediction~\citep{liang2025video,li2025unified,guo2024prediction}, with~\citet{li2025unified} also introducing decoupled action decoding to mitigate inference overhead, but evaluations are mostly on smaller-scale datasets, simulation, and do not demonstrate scaling to internet-scale passive videos.

 Other efforts leverage human videos to pretrain visual representations for downstream visuomotor control~\citep{nair2022r3m,dasari2023unbiased,mvp,voltron}, or extract intermediate cues such as affordances~\citep{bahl2023affordances,kannan2023deft,bharadhwaj2023zero,hoi,hap}, interactions~\citep{zeng2024learning}, or visual traces~\citep{wen2023any,bharadhwaj2024track2act,dexvip,bahl2022human} from unlabeled videos to guide policy learning.
 These approaches depend on structured priors or explicit cue extraction, which can constrain scalability.
-In contrast, we learn motion-centric latent actions that capture temporal dynamics and pair them with video-language grounding, enabling scalable learning directly from large action free video corpora.
+In contrast, we learn motion-centric latent actions that capture temporal dynamics and align them with video-language representations, enabling scalable learning from large action-free video corpora.